0xarc-io/analytics-sdk/docs-site/docs/tracking/manual/wallet.md

 # Wallet Connection Events

-Wallet Connection events are emitted whenever a user connects their wallet to the dApp.
+Wallet Connection Events are logged whenever a user connects their wallet to the dApp.

 These must be manually tracked when using the NPM package.